 Finally, PhD holders earn 23% more than Master's Degree holders on average while doing the same job.

-A Master's degree program or any post-graduate program in Faroe Islands costs anywhere from 134,000 Danish Krone(s) to 401,000 Danish Krone(s) and lasts approximately two years.
+A Master's degree program or any post-graduate program in Faroe Islands costs anywhere from 134,000 DKK to 401,000 DKK and lasts approximately two years.
 That is quite an investment.

 Though gender should not have an effect on pay, in reality, it does.
 So who gets paid more: men or women?
-Male employees in Faroe Islands who work in Gardening / Farming / Fishing earn 9% more than their female counterparts on average.
+In the field of Gardening / Farming / Fishing in Faroe Islands, the average difference between the salary of male and female employees is 9%.

-Gardening / Farming / Fishing professionals in Faroe Islands are likely to observe a salary increase of approximately 3% every 30 months.
+Professionals working in Gardening / Farming / Fishing in Faroe Islands are likely to observe a salary increase of approximately 3% every 30 months.
 The national average annual increment for all professions combined is 4% granted to employees every 29 months.

 Listed above are the average annual increase rates for each industry in Faroe Islands for the year 2022.
 Companies within thriving industries tend to provide higher and more frequent raises.
 Exceptions do exist, but generally speaking, the situation of any company is closely related to the economic situation in the country or region.
 These figures tend to change frequently.